l7mp/stunner/README.md

 * **Seamless integration with Kubernetes.** STUNner can be deployed into any Kubernetes cluster, even into restricted ones like GKE Autopilot, using a single command.
-Manage your HTTP/HTTPS application servers with your favorite [service mesh](https://istio.io), and STUNner will take care of all UDP/RTP based media.
+Manage your HTTP/HTTPS application servers with your favorite [service mesh](https://istio.io), and STUNner takes care of all UDP/RTP media.

 * **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and